redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 provider = "postgresql"
 ```

-Once you've made this change you'll also need to start using Postgres locally to continue developing your app.
+> **!!!
+Extremely Important Notice You Should Read !!!**
+>
+> Prisma only supports one database provider at a time, and since we can't use SQLite in production and *must* switch the Postgres or MySQL, that means we need to use the same database on our local development system after making this change.
 See our [Local Postgres Setup](/docs/local-postgres-setup) guide to get you started.

 There are several hosting providers where you can quickly start up a Postgres instance: